codurance/site/src/_posts/2020-01-14-fear-driven-development.md

 Now, this can happen with or without fear.
 There are many different types of people working on codebases all around the world.
 Not all of them will be motivated to keep a codebase tidy, the decisions made might be driven by many factors, including fear.

+## Where the fear stops
+Everything before now has provided context of how a codebase can be negatively impacted by fear, now I want to look at some techniques and tips for how we can avoid FDD being practised on our codebases.